FOREX-Dollar nurses quarterly losses as U.S. jobs data awaited

 By Lisa Twaronite

-TOKYO, April 1 The dollar found some respite on Friday after steep quarterly losses against major rivals, as investors awaited a U.S. nonfarm payrolls report that could give clues to the monetary policy outlook.
+TOKYO, April 1 The dollar licked its wounds on Friday after taking steep quarterly losses against major rivals, as investors awaited the nonfarm payrolls report for the latest reading on U.S. labour conditions and potential clues to the monetary policy outlook.

-Against the yen, the dollar slipped about 0.3 percent to 112.28 after skidding more than 6 percent in the first quarter, its biggest loss since the third quarter of 2009, as market turmoil sent investors into the perceived safety of the Japanese currency.

-That trend continued on Friday, after a downbeat business survey helped send Japan's Nikkei stock index plunging on the first day of the country's fiscal year.

 On Tuesday, Fed Chair Janet Yellen highlighted risks to the global economy in a speech, and said the Fed should proceed "cautiously" on raising interest rates, quashing the hopes of those who expected a hike sooner rather than later.